johnvictorfs/atlantisbot/README.md

 ## Self-hosting

-- Not yet supported, and likely won't ever be, the bot is very customized to a specific discord server, do feel free, whoever, to copy features of it and implement them in your own bot ([license](LICENSE))
+- Not yet supported, and likely won't ever be, the bot is very customized to a specific discord server, do feel free, however, to copy features of it and implement them in your own bot ([license](LICENSE))

 ***